 Vendor compliance tracking: Monitoring whether vendors adhere to contract terms, policies, and regulatory requirements allows you to maintain accountability.

-Vendor offboarding: Executing a structured exit process—including closing accounts, transitioning services, and completing contractual, financial, and data obligations—preserves operational continuity and compliance.
+Vendor offboarding: Enacting a structured exit process—including closing accounts, transitioning services, and completing contractual, financial, and data obligations—preserves operational continuity and compliance.

 Vendor risk management is especially important given the rising number of data security breaches.
 According to a recent study by Mitratech, third-party security incidents increased by almost 50% in one year, with more than 60% of organizations reporting an incident.
 Vendor management helps protect your organization, supports cost control and negotiation leverage, and enables consistent quality and service delivery.